|Jump to: Core team · Associates · Postdocs and affiliated postdocs|

 Sue has taught actively into the chemical engineering, sustainable mineral resource development and biotechnology programmes at undergraduate and postgraduate levels at the Universities of Cape Town and Cambridge.
 She was awarded the South African DST Research Chair in Bioprocess Engineering, with effect from 2008.
 She received the national South African award as “Distinguished Woman Scientist” in 2008 and the national NSTF-South32 award for Research and Engineering capacity development in 2016.
 She is a fellow of the University of Cape Town and the South African Academy of Engineers.

-As a postdoctoral fellow focused on social sciences and human health around water, Dr Amber Abrams works on numerous projects.
+As a research fellow focused on social sciences and human health around water, Dr Amber Abrams works on numerous projects.
 Her background is both in public health and anthropology (with specializations in environmental and medical anthropology).
-She is currently supervising an MPH student to develop a health vulnerability index focused on drought, and an honours student who just completed their thesis exploring people’s relationships with stormwater infrastructures.
+She is currently supervising MPH students exploring extreme weather events, health vulnerability indices, and DDT in waterways, while supervising an anthropology PhD and, two masters and an honours student.

-Amber is also leading a project that aims to create A Museum of Watery Relations and Values; this interactive hub for the Future Water Institute brings together our various skills, projects and data, and provides a place for citizens to contribute their own perspectives on water, its values and their interactions with it.
-This site will be interactive to provide an easily accessible interface that can become a one-stop-shop for all southern African water related research, and resources.
+Amber is also leading two projects; one exploring health vulnerability to extreme weather events, and another project that aims to create A Museum of Watery Relations and Values; this interactive hub for the Future Water Institute brings together our various skills, projects and data, and provides a place for citizens to contribute their own perspectives on water, its values and their interactions with it.
+This water map is an interactive site aimed at providing an easily accessible interface that can become a one-stop-shop for all southern African water related research, and resources.

 Amber also engages with young people in discussions around valuations of water.
 Borrowing from the concept of a Water Museum this project aims to develop, and collaboratively create, with citizens of South Africa, an engaged water museum and interactive online map of water user and water stories.